How Are Interracial Couples Different?

 My Approach to Interracial Couples Counseling

 As a child of an East-Indian father and Caucasian mother, I have first-hand knowledge of what it is like to experience a childhood skewed toward only being seen as a white person.
 We lived in the Midwest and rural Pennsylvania where being white was what counted to fit in.
 My brown father with his heavy accent never fit in, but I had bought the myth both my parents sold to me that we were a white family.
 I couldn’t understand, as a child, why my father and brothers, who looked far more brown than me, had such a hard time at work and school with others.
 For me, my biracial background was negated and only my being white was seen and honored.
 As a result, I experienced half of myself as null and void until I had the chance as an adult woman to claim my East-Indian side of myself and reconcile both parts of my racial identity.

 From this personal experience, my approach to interracial couples counseling is to help two people find their voice regarding their racial identity and share it between partners.
 In addition, helping the partners hold a curious and open stance toward the experience being shared with them from the other.
 As shared understanding evolves, helping the interracial couple think through how they want to take their experiences and their differences and create a way forward that works for them both and honors who they are including their racial diversity.

 If you’re interested in scheduling a session with me, please reach out directly.
 My practice is via telehealth so if you are in New Jersey, Washington, or Maryland, I can serve you.
+I also offer limited in person and walk and talk therapy sessions in Jersey City if you prefer.
 I look forward to hearing from you.